The official CircleCI VS Code extension is a new way to interact with CircleCI.

 feature, please acknowledge the risks outlined in the

 Here are some frequently encountered issues, and some clarifications on each of them.

 “Your project could not be detected because no workspace is currently open”

 You can fix this issue by opening a folder or workspace.
 Alternatively, you can select to follow a

 CircleCI project manually from the Settings page.

-The following errors concern the extensions ability to link your workspace to a Git repository.
+The following errors concern the ability of the extension to link your workspace to a Git